 Deniece O’Leary, MPAS, PA-C

 Deniece is an American trained physician assistant (PA) with a Master’s Degree in Physician Assistant Studies.
 After graduating, she worked in a Southern California low-income family practice specializing in pediatrics and women’s health.
 Deniece moved her family from California to Ontario in 2009 to accept a position as an assistant professor at McMaster University’s newly established Physician Assistant Education Program.
 At McMaster, she taught clinical skills and problem based learning for 5 years.
 Now, Deniece is currently a faculty member at the University of Toronto Campus for the Consortium of Physician Assistant Education Program.
 She is also working as a clinical PA part time with a family physician in Hamilton and an Orthopedic Surgeon in Burlington.
 Deniece has proudly served as both the President and Vice President of the Canadian Physician Assistant Education Association (CPAEA) and is a member of the PA Integration Committee through the Ministry of Health and Long-Term Care.
 Throughout her career, she has been fortunate to teach and mentor many PA students and clinicians.
 Having spent over 10 years in clinical practice, 8 years as an educator, she has valuable knowledge concerning the struggles facing Ontario PAs.
 She is committed to working hard to build a better future for PAs in the province.
 Deniece enjoys advising physicians and physician assistants on effectively integrating PAs into both practices and hospitals in Ontario.
-She is grateful to serve the PAs in Ontario for another 2-year term as their Chapter President.
+She is grateful to serve the PAs in Ontario for another 2-year term as their Provincial Director.

 Lisa Moore, CCPA